We're going to be talking about, we're going to be talking about Julian Assange.

 She tells you guys who she is.

-She specialized with FBI, okay?
+She specializes with FBI, okay?

-FBI guys typically takes the lead on espionage cases, but there are some situations where other agencies like um HSI, OSI, or any of these other agencies can do it.
+FBI guys typically takes the lead on espionage cases, but there are some situations where other agencies like HSI, OSI, or any of these other agencies can do it.

-So for example, uh Manning, right?
+So for example, Manning, right?

-Okay, and we're gonna talk about her military case here in a little bit.
+Okay, we're going to talk about her military case here in a little bit, but it was Army CID that arrested her, okay?

 Matter of fact, let me see if I can grab the video here.